 Getting a good night’s sleep is especially important for older adults.
 Sleep enables your body to correct any cell damage that occurred during the day, strengthens your immune system—which can then prevent disease—and improves concentration and memory formation.

 However, getting a good night’s sleep is sometimes easier said than done.
 Many times, depression, excessive daytime sleepiness and attention and memory problems can be a sign of some type of sleeping disorder in older adults.
 They may also experience more nighttime falls, use over-the-counter sleep aids and have increased sensitivity to pain.
-Older adults who do not get enough sleep may also be at increased risk of diabetes, weight problems, cardiovascular disease and breast cancer (in women).
+Older adults who don’t get enough sleep may also be at increased risk of diabetes, weight problems, cardiovascular disease and breast cancer (in women).

 For more information on diagnosing sleeping disorders and ways to overcome them, see How to Sleep Well As You Age.